Gleethos/neureka/src/test/groovy/README.md

 Neureka's testsuite is divided into the following 3 packages : <br>

 - `st` : System-Tests : *high level system stress tests/scenarios*
-- `it` : Integration-Tests : *cross component tests/scenarios*
+- `it` : Integration-Tests : *cross component/module tests/scenarios*
 - `ut` : Unit-Tests : *single feature tests/scenarios*

-Package divisions within those test packages mirror those found in the <br>
+The package divisions within these three test packages mirror those found in the <br>
 main code base, namely : <br>
  ``devices``, ``autograd``, ``calculus``, ``framing``, ``ndim``, ``optimization``, ...<br>
 Any of these package names might be present in the three test packages, <br>
-however they don't have to be either if a related specification has not yet been implemented <br>
+however they don't have to be, either because a related specification has not yet been implemented <br>
-or simply does not make sense for a given reason. <br>
+or simply does not make sense for whatever reason. <br>

+## When is Something a Unit? ##

+The terms **module** or **component** mentioned earlier is commonly what's considered as a testable unit.
+However, this project does not contain highly independent modules in the traditional sense, which is why the vast majority of tests are unit tests.
+The integration and system tests found in this suite on the other hand, distinguish themselves merely by being more complex and compute intensive tests.

 ---